Getting Started with Kubernetes: A Beginners Guide

 • etcd: etcd is regarded as the brain of the Kubernetes cluster.
 It stores the configurations of the Kubernetes cluster and secrets and represents the key-value database.
 Anything we read from a ‘kubectl get ABC’ command is all stored in etcd.

 • API server: It acts as a main management point of the entire cluster in the system.
-API server contains all the information of the etcd, that makes it one of the most critical components of Kubernetes.
+API server contains all the information about the etcd and that makes it one of the most critical components of Kubernetes.
 It is also responsible for the authentication and authorization mechanism.

 • kube-scheduler: The kube-scheduler is one of the core components of the system, and it monitors and manages the utilization of the nodes by deciding based on the resources on which node a pod starts.

-• Controller Manager: Acts as a central controller that contains all control mechanisms and is, therefore, an essential component for monitoring.
-Controller manager watches the replication set, node, endpoints (services), and service accounts.
+• Controller Manager: It acts as a central controller that contains all control mechanisms and is, therefore, an essential component for monitoring.
+The controller manager watches the replication set, node, endpoints (services), and service accounts.
 It communicates with the API server to read and write all statuses.
-Besides all this, it performs tasks such as, event garbage collection, namespace creation, terminated-pod garbage collection, cascading-deletion garbage collection, node garbage collection, etc.
+Besides all this, it performs tasks such as event garbage collection, namespace creation, terminated-pod garbage collection, cascading-deletion garbage collection, node garbage collection, etc.

 Also read: Kubernetes Architecture Overview for DevOps Enthusiasts